Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Method

 \subsection{Scale and Diversity}

-In this stage, we focus on synthesizing visual problems (i.e., multiple-choice questions, MCQs) at scale.
+We focus on synthesizing visual problems (i.e., multiple-choice questions, MCQs) at scale.
 Two key requirements for scaling MCQ synthesis are \textbf{simplicity} and \textbf{diversity}.
 Simplicity ensures that we can generate a large number of MCQs in a cost-efficient manner, while diversity guarantees that each question is unique and non-redundant.
 A straightforward approach is to provide an LLM with a highly detailed description of the image and prompt it to generate MCQs based on the image and its associated dense descriptions.
-This setup offers two advantages for later stages: (1) it ensures that each question is answerable using only the dense descriptions, allowing us to synthesize reasoning traces at a later stage purely in the text modality, and (2) the multiple-choice format enables explicit verification of correctness, which is essential for constructing positive and negative preference pairs.
-This strategy follows prior work such as LongPerceptualThought~\citep{liao2025longperceptualthoughts}.

-However, when scaling this approach from thousands to millions of datapoints, we found that question diversity quickly saturates (see Figure~\ref{fig:scaling}).
-We hypothesize that this occurs because at scale the LLM collapses and repeatedly generates similar MCQs about the same objects, when conditioned only on global captions.
+However, scaling this caption-only approach to millions of examples reveals a critical bottleneck: question diversity quickly saturates, causing downstream performance to plateau (Figure~\ref{fig:scaling}).
+We attribute this to \textit{problem synthesis saturation}, where the synthesizer (LLM) repeatedly targets the same salient objects on the caption and generate similar questions about similar objects.
+Our embedding analysis (Appendix~\ref{suppl:diversity_analysis}) confirms that grounding on objects mitigate this.
+Compared to the baseline, our method yields a \textbf{3.2$\times$ wider semantic spread} and reduces redundancy (average pairwise cosine similarity of \textbf{0.61} vs. 0.82).
+Most importantly, Figure~\ref{fig:scaling} shows \textbf{positive downstream performance} and slope even after scaling to 1M+ visual problems.

-To strengthen visual grounding and increase diversity, we incorporate additional object-level metadata (e.g., bounding boxes and class tags) to guide MCQ generation.
-This encourages the LLM to formulate questions that are about a specific object of interest.
-In our scenario, we assume object metadata is not given.
-Thus each image is first processed with the Grounded-Segment-Anything model~\citep{ren2024grounded}, producing open-vocabulary bounding boxes and object tags.
-We then augment the global caption with the coordinates and tag of a selected object.
-This combined information is passed to the generator model using a structured prompt(see suppl material), which forces the model to generate a question that targets the specified region of the image.
 Formally, given an \textbf{image} $\image$ with dense textual \textbf{descriptions} $\densecaption$, and object-level \textbf{metadata} $\objectmetadata$ (bounding-box coordinates and object tags), our goal is to construct a triplet: